Should You Go Back to College for a Teaching Degree?

 Will There Be Enough Teaching Jobs?

 The simple answer is yes.
-According to the Bureau of Labor Statistics (BLS), employment of K-12 teachers is projected to grow 4% between 2019 and 2029, which is in line with the average for all jobs.
+According to the Bureau of Labor Statistics (BLS), employment of elementary, middle, and high school teachers is projected to grow 4% between 2019 and 2029, which is in line with the average for all jobs.
 But this number doesn't tell the whole story.

 Teachers regularly switch professions, and many are expected to retire this decade.
 The BLS projects that 270,000 teachers will leave the occupation each year through 2026, including more than 100,000 elementary school teachers.